techidaily/site-win11-tips/source/_posts/revitalize-your-windows-11-interface-with-these-tips.md

  Once you run the above command, Windows will reset the Settings app on your computer.

  Do you find Command Prompt to be too complicated or boring to use?
-Here are some of[the best Command Prompt alternatives for Windows](https://www.makeuseof.com/best-command-prompt-alternatives-for-windows/) worth trying.
+Here are some of [the best Command Prompt alternatives for Windows](https://www.makeuseof.com/best-command-prompt-alternatives-for-windows/) worth trying.

 ## Resetting the Windows 11 Settings App